 Let’s discuss more on ozone, how it works, and its applications in home settings to determine why you should wait longer and what other precautions you need to take to protect your health when you use an ozone generator.

 Stratospheric ozone is formed naturally through the interaction of UV light from the sun and molecular oxygen.
 It’s what scientists are talking about when they mention the ozone layer.
 The ozone layer is found six to thirty miles away from the earth’s surface.
 Although it has its downsides, the ozone layer is critical for human life and other forms of life on earth.
 It limits the amount of UV light reaching the earth.

-The type of ozone that worries environmentalists and everyone else concerned about life on earth is tropospheric ozone.
+The type of ozone concentrations that worries environmentalists and everyone else concerned about life on earth is tropospheric residual ozone.
 Tropospheric ozone is man-made.
 It’s formed mainly from photochemical reactions between volatile organic compounds (VOCs) and nitrogen oxides (NOx).
-When inhaled, it react s with various molecules in the respiratory tract, potentially causing a range of health issues.
+When this chemical composition is inhaled, it react s with various molecules in the respiratory system, potentially causing a range of health issues.